 Approach 3: Taxable Event / Ordinary Business Income -- Most Conservative

-What it is: You report prediction market gains as miscellaneous ordinary income, filed as Schedule 1 income (other income) or Schedule C (if you're in the business of trading).
+What it is: You report prediction market gains as miscellaneous ordinary income, filed as Schedule 1 income (other income); if you rise to trader status, the trader and Section 475 rules determine the form, and Schedule C carries trading-business expenses rather than the gains themselves.

 Example: You net $10,000 in prediction market gains in 2025.
 You report it on Schedule 1 as "Other Income."
 You pay tax at your marginal rate (~24%), i.e., ~$2,400.